1st Year

 • Cinematic pantomime

-During the first year of the course the study of the disciplines of music and singing is aimed at stimulating in the students the attitude to listening, to harmonization, to the sense of rhythm, to improvisation with respect to a given score.
-In this way the techniques of vocal arrangement become a gym for the actor functional to theatrical performance.
+In the first year of the course, the study of music and singing disciplines is aimed at stimulating in students the aptitude for listening, harmonizing, rhythm sense, and improvisation in relation to a given score.
+In this way, vocal setting techniques become a gym for the actor functional to theatrical performance.

 • Solfeggio and score reading